Here are my top tips for getting to top marks on your Theory of Knowledge essay.

 8. Use specific and qualified language.
 Rather than writing that “all science always provides useful insights,” instead say that, “chemistry often provides useful insights.”
 Words like often or sometimes (instead of always), might or could (instead of should) help to keep from over-generalising or saying more than you can actually support in your essay.

 9. To prove your essay's thesis you’ll need to rely on evidence.
 Various types of facts are fine (quotations, statistics, true stories from your reading or your own life).
 Avoid using clichés and common examples.
 If you can use examples that the marker hasn’t heard before this will show that you are thinking for yourself.

-10. Read it out loud, after you have finished it.
+10. When it's done, read it out loud.
 This will help you to find mistakes and areas that don’t flow as well as you thought.